-Postgraduate; leading to a Master of Science (MSc)
+Postgraduate, leading to a Master of Science (MSc)

-- Start date: 9 September 2019
+- Start date: 6 September 2021

-- End date: 30 September 2020
+- End date: 30 September 2022

-If you started this programme in 2018, you can find information about 2018 entry on the 2018 Software Engineering (MSc) page.
 Information about all programmes from previous years of entry can be found in the archive.

 One year full time or two years part time

+A good 2.1 Honours undergraduate degree in Computer Science.
 If you studied your first degree outside the UK, see the international entry requirements.